T. Sankara Warrier

 Thaikkattusery Sankara Warrier (c.
 1797 - 23 October 1856) was an Indian civil servant and administrator who served as the Diwan of the Kingdom of Cochin from 1840 to 1856.
 His sons T. Sankunni Menon and T. Govindan Menon have also served as Diwans of Cochin.

 Early life

-Sankara Warrier was born in a poor Ambalavasi family of Ollur village near Trichur in January 1797.
+Sankara Warrier was born in a poor Ambalavasi family in Ollur village near Trichur in January 1797.
 After his early schooling in Sanskrit, Warrier migrated to Ernakulam at the age of 17 and took employment as a clerk in the Appeal Court.
-Transferred to the Diwan's office, a year later, Warrier steadily rose to become Head Rayasam (head of the correspondence department) at the age of 24.
+Transferred to the Diwan's office, a year later, Warrier steadily rose to Head Rayasam (head of the correspondence department) at 24.

-Warrier served as Head Rayasam from 1821 to 1832 and Huzur Sheristadar from 1832 to 1835.
+Warrier served as Head of Rayasam from 1821 to 1832 and Huzur Sheristadar from 1832 to 1835.
 In 1835, he was appointed Diwan Peishkar or Assistant Diwan and served in the post til 1840, when he succeeded Venkitasubbaya as Diwan upon his resignation.